MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/about-office-365-proplus-in-the-enterprise.md

 - Even though users don't need to be connected to the internet all the time to use Microsoft 365 Apps, users must connect to the internet at least once every 30 days.
 This is so that the status of their Office 365 (or Microsoft 365) subscriptions can be checked.
 If users don't connect within 30 days, Microsoft 365 Apps goes into reduced functionality mode.
 After users connect to the internet and their subscription status is verified, all the features of Microsoft 365 Apps are available again.

-## More information about Office 365 ProPlus
+## More information about Microsoft 365 Apps
 <a name="BKMK_MoreInfo"> </a>

 - You can use Microsoft 365 Apps with supported versions of Exchange Server (Exchange Server 2013 or later) or SharePoint Server that are installed on-premises in your organization.
 Or, if they're part of your Office 365 (or Microsoft 365) plan, you can use Microsoft 365 Apps with Exchange Online and SharePoint Online.